aahmad09/aahmad09/README.md

 # 💫 About Me:
-Junior student at Trinity University majoring in Computer Science with minors in Mathematics and Data Science.<br>
+Senior student at Trinity University majoring in Computer Science with minors in Mathematics and Data Science.<br>

 ## 🌐 Socials: